DataMa-Solutions/docs/extensions/how-to-use/looker-studio/privacy-policy.md

 Our LookerStudio extension is not designed for individuals below the age of 13.
 We do not intentionally collect data from this demographic.

 ## 13. Contact
-For any questions or feedback regarding this Privacy Policy, please contact us at contact@datama.fr.
+For any questions or feedback regarding this Privacy Policy, please contact us at contact@Datama.fr.